MichaelM4/Floppy80-M1/README.md

 files on the SD-Card inserted in its card reader.
 The files are as follows:

+system.cfg
+- specifies system level options.
+These are option that are not dependent of the ini file loaded.

+  cfg options
+  - Mem  - 0 = disable upper memory; 1 = enable upper memory;
+           if not specified upper memory is enabled by default.
+  - Wait - 0 = disable bus wait states; 1 = enable bus wait states.
+           if not specified wait states are disable by default.

 boot.cfg
 - specified the default ini file to load at reset of the Floppy80 when the floppy 80 boots or is reset it reads the contents of